interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

     a.
 Query the VaultRegistry and check the ``status`` of the vault.
 If the vault status is in Buffered Collateral, throw ``ERR_VAULT_BUFFERED_COLLATERAL_STATE``.
 If the vault status is Liquidation, throw ``ERR_VAULT_LIQUIDATION_STATE``.
 Else, continue.
     b.
 Query the VaultRegistry and check the ``committedTokens`` and ``collateral``.
 Calculate how much free ``collateral`` is available by multiplying the collateral with the ``ExchangeRate`` (from the Oracle) and subtract the ``committedTokens``.
 If not enough collateral is free, throw ``ERR_EXCEEDING_VAULT_LIMIT``.
 Else, continue.

-4. Generate a ``CommitId`` by hashing a random seed, a nonce, and the address of the Requester.
+4. Generate a ``issueId`` by hashing a random seed, a nonce, and the address of the Requester.

 5. Increase the nonce.